top of page

 MISSION

-The LCU Fund for Women’s Education is a private, secular, non-profit organization with more than 165 years of providing housing support for women pursuing their education.
-The mission of the LCU Fund is to clear the path for women in need to complete college by helping them pay their rent.
+The mission of the LCU Fund for Women’s Education is to clear the path for low-income women to complete college by helping them pay their rent.

 ROOTED IN RESEARCH